alamkanak/Android-Week-View/README.md

 Usage
 ---------

-1. Import the library to your project.
+1. Import the library into your project.

 2. Add WeekView in your xml layout.